alvr-org/ALVR/alvr/client_emulator/README.md

   local glTF scene, which is useful for telling a decode problem apart from a rendering one.
 - Renders a glTF scene from a first person camera.
 This is also what the capture endpoints return — they render the scene offscreen, not the video.
+- **Emulates motion controllers.** Either controller can be enabled independently, posed in 6DoF, and driven through every button and axis the selected controller type has, from the mouse or from the HTTP API.
+The server treats them as real controllers; SteamVR renders and reacts to them.

 ### Video decoding